munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 munishas_car = Car('BMW', 'Purple', 'BMW X5')
 munishas_car.print_car_details()
 ```
+Explanation for the code above:
+- The code above is an example of multiple inheritance as the parent class, VehicleDetails, inherits to multiple child classes, Cycle and Car.
+- The Cycle and Car child classes take on the attributes and methods of the parent class, VehicleDetails.
+- The child classes, Cycle and Car, are derived from the parent class, VehicleDetails.
+- The child classes, Cycle and Car, extend the attributes of the parent class.
+For instance both classes use the brand, colour and model.
+- The child classes inherit the parent class' attributes but can also specify methods that are unique to themselves.
+For instance, the Cycle class specifies the print_cycle_details method and the Car class specifies the print_car_details method.

 #### 4. If you had to make a program that could vote for the top three funniest people in the office, how would you do that?
 How would you make it possible to vote on those people?
 - I would make a program that could vote for the top three funniest people in the office with the help of a class.